isomerpages/moe-jpjc/_languages/H2 Translation (Chinese)/Assessment.md

 <strong>Section C:</strong> One question on error analysis and critique (15 marks)<br>
 	<strong>Section D:</strong> One question on comparative criticism (35 marks)</p>

-<p>You may refer to MOE Website (MOE:&nbsp;<a href="https://www.moe.gov.sg/post-secondary/a-level-curriculum-and-subject-syllabuses">https://www.moe.gov.sg/post-secondary/a-level-curriculum-and-subject-syllabuses</a>) for H2 Translation syllabus in detail.
-For information on examinations, please refer to this link.
-(SEAB:&nbsp;<a href="https://www.seab.gov.sg/home/examinations/gce-a-level"> https://www.seab.gov.sg/home/examinations/gce-a-level</a>)</p>
+<p>You may refer to <a href="https://www.moe.gov.sg/post-secondary/a-level-curriculum-and-subject-syllabuses">MOE Website</a> for H2 Translation syllabus in detail.
+For information on examinations, please refer to this <a href="https://www.seab.gov.sg/home/examinations/gce-a-level">link</a>.</p>